Here’s a selection of work we’ve done, giving an overview of our topics:

 Etheredge RI, Schartl M, Jordan A. 2021.
 Decontextualized learning for interpretable hierarchical representations of visual patterns.
 Patterns 2(2):100193

-Rodriguez-Santiago M*, Nuehrenberg P* Derry J, Deussen O, Francisco F, Garrison LK, Garza SF, Hofmann A, Jordan A. 2020.
+Rodriguez-Santiago M, Nuehrenberg P, Derry J, Deussen O, Francisco F, Garrison LK, Garza SF, Hofmann A, Jordan A. 2020.
 Behavioral traits that define social dominance are the same that reduce social influence in a consensus task.
-Proceedings of the National Academy of Sciences (31) 18566-18573. *co-first authors
+Proceedings of the National Academy of Sciences (31) 18566-18573

-Bose A*, Windorfer J*, Böhm A, Ronco F, Indermaur A, Salzburger W, Jordan A. 2020.
+Bose A, Windorfer J, Böhm A, Ronco F, Indermaur A, Salzburger W, Jordan A. 2020.
 Manipulating structural attributes of shelters reveals hidden, open-ended preference functions in a niche-constructing cichlid fish.
-Proceedings of the Royal Society B 287 (1927). *co-first authors
+Proceedings of the Royal Society B 287 (1927)

 Zhao J, Wen Y, Zhu S, Ye J, Zhu J, Ye Z, Jordan A. 2020.
 A novel solution to the trade-off between feeding and predator avoidance: regurgitation and expulsion of ingested food in the face of threat.
 Proceedings of the Royal Society B 287: 20202172